Robinlovelace/cycle-hire-inclusive/README.md

-Bicycle sharing systems (BSS) have been created in many cities to support multiple policy objectives, especially improved health, air quality and livability (Fishman 2016).
+Bicycle sharing systems (BSS) have been created in many cities to support multiple policy objectives, especially improved health, air quality and liveability (Fishman 2016).
 Modern docked cycle hire schemes have been in operation since 1995, with the launch of a scheme in Copenhagen (DiDonato, Herbert, and Vachhani 2002).
 They have taken off since the early 2000s, with the greatest absolute period of growth